Robin Walker was appointed Minister of State at the Northern Ireland Office on 13 February 2020.

-Robin Walker was appointed as Parliamentary Under Secretary of State at the Department for Exiting the European Union on 17 July 2016.
+He was Parliamentary Under Secretary of State at the Department for Exiting the European Union from July 2016 to July 2019.
 He was elected as the Conservative MP for Worcester in May 2010.

 Robin was educated at St Paul’s School in London and went on to study Ancient and Modern History at Balliol College, Oxford.